JohnMahglass/Mindustry-Archipelago-Randomizer/README.md

 - Upon unlocking a node wich auto-unlock other nodes (Like the Tank Fabricator unlocking also the Stell node) The error icon will appear in the toast announcing the new research to the player.
 (Reason is still unknown.)

-- Serpulo Events trigger might not be accurate when viewing in a tracker.
+- Serpulo Events trigger "Produce Slag on Serpulo" might not be accurate when viewing with a tracker.

-- When playing with the 'Faster production' option, the enemy ai might glitch wich makes the ai passive.

 ## Report a bug.
 You can report bugs that you find in the game's thread in the Archipelago Discord server, you can find the Discord invite on the Archipelago website.
 You can find the game's thread by searching "Mindustry" in the "future-game-design" section.